 The course is divided into three phases: theory (10.5 credits), literature studies and seminarium presentation (1.5 credits), laboratory exercises (3 credits)

-Plant biotechnology and molecular breeding, 15 hp
+Plant biotechnology and molecular breeding, 15 credits

-Spring Term 2019
+Spring Term 2024

 Type of studies

-90 ECTS credits, of which at least 15 ECTS credits are in the main area of chemistry and 60 ECTS credits in the main area of biology where at least 30 ECTS credits should be in plant biology and cell- and molecular biology.
+90 ECTS credits, of which at least 15 ECTS credits are in the main area of chemistry and 60 ECTS credits in the main area of biology where at least 30 ECTS credits should be in cell- and molecular biology.
 Swedish for basic eligibility for higher education programmes and English B/6.
 Requirements for Swedish only apply if the course is held in Swedish.